Farmed Animals: How Factory Farming Affects Different Species

 Why do we prioritize farmed animals?

-We consider farmed animal advocacy a high-priority cause area because of the large scale of animal suffering and its high tractability and neglectedness relative to other cause areas.
-Among farmed animals, we prioritize farmed fishes and chickens because, among vertebrates, they are farmed in the highest numbers, making these the most impactful groups to focus on.
+We consider farmed animal advocacy a high-priority cause area because of the large number of individual animals who suffer on farms and the limited funding going toward helping them.
+Additionally, there are more proven and achievable methods to alleviate their suffering compared to other animal groups, such as wild animals.
+Among farmed animals, we prioritize farmed fishes, chickens, and invertebrates such as shrimps.
+Because they are farmed in the highest numbers, these are the most impactful groups to focus on.

 What Animals Are Kept On Farms?